nearform/the-micro-frontends-workshop/slides.md

 ```

-You should see the `LayoutBox` component acting as a wrapper and the remote component displayed inside of it.
+You should see the `LayoutBox` component acting as a wrapper and the remote `Nav` component displayed inside of it (see the screenshot on the next slide).

 </div>

 ---